Computer Science (COMP) 605

 - Online discussion and/or assignments = 9–13 hours/week

 Special Course Features

 COMP 605 is offered in computer-mediated communications (CMC) mode, and can be completed at the student’s workplace or home.
-It is a required course in the MSc in Information Systems program and an elective course in the Post-Baccalaureate Certificate in Information Technology Systems program.
+It is a required course in the MSc in Information Systems program and an elective course in the Graduate Certificate in Information Technology Systems program.

 Due to the nature of the course activities, students registered in this course will NOT be allowed to apply for a course extension.